diogo-santos/spring-cloud-ms/README.md

 Import the project from GitHub

 ## Config Server
-Configuration server for Spring Cloud
+Configuration server for Spring Cloud that provides all config properties from Git

 Run config-server
 ```